 New COVID-19 boosters, updated to better protect against the latest variants of the virus, are now available.
-The new Pfizer booster is approved for those age 12 and up, while the new Moderna booster is for those age 18 and older.
+The new Pfizer booster is approved for those aged 12 and up, while the new Moderna booster is for those aged 18 and older.

-The Richmond and Henrico Health Districts are now offering bivalent Pfizer and Moderna boosters to children between the ages 5 and 11 in clinics in the near future.
+The Richmond and Henrico Health Districts is now offering bivalent Pfizer and Moderna boosters to children between the ages of 5 to 11 in clinics in the near future.
 Children in this age range will be eligible after at least two months since their last vaccine dose.

-New COVID-19 cases in Virginia dropped by 15 percent during the last week, according to the Virginia Department of Health, and data from the Virginia Hospital & Healthcare Association showed hospitalizations statewide dropped by 5 percent.
+New COVID-19 cases in Virginia rose by 5 percent during the last week, according to the Virginia Department of Health, and data from the Virginia Hospital & Healthcare Association showed hospitalizations statewide increased by 6 percent.

 Richmond and the counties of Chesterfield, Henrico and Hanover have remained at low levels of community COVID-19.
-No localities in Virginia are ranked at high community COVID levels, while 29 were ranked at medium as of last week.
+Two localities in Virginia are ranked at high community COVID levels, while 35 are ranked at medium.

-On Monday, state health officials reported that over 17.8 million COVID-19 doses had been administered, with 73.4 percent of the state’s population fully vaccinated at the time.
-State data also showed that over 4.8 million people in Virginia have received booster shots or third doses of the vaccine.
+On Wednesday, state health officials reported that 73.1 percent of the state’s population has been fully vaccinated.
+State data also showed that over 4.5 million people in Virginia have received booster shots or third doses of the vaccine.

-As of Monday, 58,174 children from the ages of zero to four have received their first doses, making up 12.8 percent of the population in Virginia, while 43,644 are fully vaccinated, or 9.6 percent of the population.
-On Tuesday, fewer than 176,830 cases, 1,066 hospitalizations and 15 deaths were recorded among children in the state.
+As of Wednesday, 54,727 children from the ages of zero to four have received their first doses, making up 12 percent of the population in Virginia, while 40,146 are fully vaccinated, or 8.8 percent of the population.
+As of Wednesday, fewer than 176,830 cases, 1,066 hospitalizations and 15 deaths have been recorded among children in the state.